sinodine/tech-challenge-bigblue/storage-pricing/README.md

 1. We value a **clean**, **simple** working solution.
 2. The application must be runnable by starting a `start.sh` bash script at the root of the project, which should setup all relevant services and start.
 3. You can choose whatever technology you'd like as long as you're able to justify it.
-4. Candidates must submit the project as a git repository (github.com, bitbucket.com, gitlab.com).
-Repository must avoid containing the words `bigblue`, `storage` and `challenge`.
+4. Candidates must submit the project as a private git repository (github.com, bitbucket.com, gitlab.com) or a zip file.
 5. Having unit/integration tests is a strong bonus.
 6. As we run automated tests on your project, you must comply to the API requirement as stipulated below.
 You can assume Docker is already installed in the test machine.